quii/learn-go-with-tests/mocking/readme.md

 ## Refactor

-There's not much to refactor other than removing some magic strings.
+There's not much to refactor other than removing some magic values.

 ```go
 const finalWord = "Go!"